khalozhyn/DatabricksDashboardInADay/Participant Assets/Lab 2 - Data Modelling.md

     - Product category (product.product_category)
     - Product subcategory (product.product_subcategory)

-3. Since you also joined the **date** dimension table in the previous section, add the following attributes from the date dimension:
+3. Since you also joined the **date** dimension table in the previous section, add the following attribute from the date dimension:
-    - Month (date.month)
-    - Year (date.year)
+    - Date (date.date)

 4. Finally, add the following attribute from the **store** dimension table>
     - Store Name (store.store_name)